nhatcher/nhatcher.github.io/content/post/a-cto-on-a-shoestring.md

 </html>
 ```

-Make sure that everything is readable by caddy:
+Make sure that everything is owned and readable by caddy:

 ```
 root@remote# chmown -R caddy:caddy /var/www/